mariumsarah/webscrape_serpapi/README.md

-:Project Description: Companies Review Scraping with SerpApi
+# Description: Companies Review Scraping with SerpApi

 Objective: Given a list of company names, scrape reviews from Yelp and Google.